-- Enable better learning outcomes for 100 million people by 2025, since the beginning of 2015.
+- Recycle 1.2 million tonnes of hardware and supplies by 2025, since the beginning of 2016

-For more information, please see the Sustainable Impact section of our 2020 HP Sustainable Impact Report at www.hp.com/go/report
+For more information, please see the Climate Action section of the 2022 HP Sustainable Impact Report at www.hp.com/go/report.

-3 All HP brand paper and paper-based product packaging will be derived from certified and recycled sources by 2020, with a preference for virgin fiber from certified sources of the Forest Stewardship Council® (FSC®).
+4 HP-brand paper and paper-based packaging for home and office printers and supplies, PCs, and displays are derived from certified and recycled sources, with a preference for Forest Stewardship Council® (FSC®) certification.
 Packaging is the box that comes with the product and all paper-based materials inside the box.